porzechowski/blog/_posts/2024-02-01-post-fault-injections.md

 Usually, we repeat the test for fixed parameters many times.
 In practise, if 1 out of 100 tests returned with modified response we consider it to be a high reproducibility rate.
 On the left side, we see another very important parameter that is common to most attacks, i.e. the attack time or delay.
 It is usually counted since some significant observable event, like a device reset.
-Here, it is shown in CPU cycles, but it also can be micoseconds.
+Here, it is shown in CPU cycles, but it also can be microseconds.
 Interestingly, this graph shows that, in this case, **the pulse width is less important than the attack time**.

 ![schmoo](https://github.com/porzechowski/blog/blob/master/assets/images/fault_injection/schmoo.png?raw=true)